wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-core-services/includes/2-microsoft-myanalytics.md

 - Focus on what matters to you
 - Create healthy work habits and goals for yourself

-MyAnalytics uses data from your Office 365 mailbox; specifically, data about emails, meetings, and chats and calls in Teams and in Skype for Business.
-MyAnalytics doesn't use an agent or tracking software to capture this data.
-MyAnalytics also doesn't use data from activities on your computer, like apps you use or websites you visit.

-MyAnalytics provides insights in various ways:

-- **MyAnalytics personal dashboard**: Statistics on how you’ve spent your time over the past week.
-- **Outlook add-in**: Interactive insight cards that report on aspects of your recent work experience.
-- **Email digests**: Weekly highlights about your previous week.
-- **MyAnalytics nudges**: Notifications in Microsoft Outlook that can help boost your productivity by displaying useful suggestions and tips around emails, meetings, and to-do tasks.

 ![MyAnalytics image](../media/2-myanalytics.png)

+MyAnalytics accesses data from your use of Office 365 to help you determine how you can become more efficient during your work day.
+It uses that data to provide insights like:

+- **MyAnalytics personal dashboard**: In the MyAnalytics dashboard, you can view statistics on how you’ve spent your time over the past week.
+- **Outlook add-in**: The Outlook add-in presents you with interactive insight cards that report on aspects of your recent work experience. <ASHLEY NOTE: MIGHT BE HELPFUL TO PROVIDE AN EXAMPLE HERE>
+- **Email digests**: You receive a weekly digest email that gives you highlights about your previous week, like how much time you've spent in meetings.
+- **MyAnalytics nudges**: MyAnalytics nudges are notifications that appear in Microsoft Outlook that can help boost your productivity by displaying useful suggestions and tips around emails, meetings, and to-do tasks.